sfwa/fcs/README.md

 and build googletest, build the unit tests and then run them.

 To build the unit tests without running them, use `make unittest`.
-The unit tests can then manually be run (with more detailed reporting) by running `./unittest` in the build directory.
+The unit tests can be run manually (with more detailed reporting) by executing `./unittest` in the build directory.